The-Kumarajiva-Project/Admin/.github/ISSUE_TEMPLATE/RFC.md

 ## 9. Definition of acceptable end product

 Give a precise, detailed description of the end product.
 Describe the threshold for what is acceptable and what is not.
-Include the delivery format, PechaJobs quality standard for this type of job, etc.
+Include the delivery format, the Kumarajiva Project quality standard for this type of job, etc.

 ## 10. Milestones